 You want to look and feel your best as your create an ageless lifestyle after 50.
 But for a lot of women, their hormones don’t make it easy.
-To add insult to injury, not only does it get harder for women to lose weight, some begin to gain weight after menopause.
+To add insult to injury, not only does it get harder for women to lose weight after menopause, some begin to gain weight.
 That’s why it’s so important to know the keys to losing weight after menopause.

 If you’re ready to have an ageless body, click on the eBook cover to the right to get started or click here!